maxburian/SAXS_py3/doc/SAXSSchema.rst

 Direction
 --------------------

-'x' or 'y' direction in sensor coordinates.
+'x' or 'y' direction in sensor pixel coordinates.

 :Type: